KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## Running the Test Matrix Locally Using tox

-Once the configurations are documented, we will be able to clone each Pinax App repo, update the CircleCI `config.yml` and `tox.ini` files, run tox, then fix the errors that result from the incompatibility between the existing code and the new Python and Django versions we are testing against.
+Once the configurations are documented, we will be able to clone a Pinax App repo, update its CircleCI `config.yml` and `tox.ini` files, run tox, then fix the errors that result from the incompatibility between the existing code and the new Python and Django versions we are testing against.

 Clone the repo using the command line tool of your choice